qikichen/TVDGraphDB/README.md

 _Note: I want to increase my objectives as time goes on, for now this is what I am working on_

+1. **Learn to use Docker**: I have heard of Docker being within industry to fix the "It works on my machine" problem.
+Therefore I decided to try my hands at docker for this project.
+[Completed]

+2. **Implement an Algorithm Connecting Nodes**: Need an algorithm that is able to connect all nodes to it's nearest neighbors but no further.
+Sort of creating a web of TupleNodes.
+[In Progress]

-1. **Implement Graph BFS Search for Recommendation**: Utilize the BFS algorithm to efficiently traverse the graph of TV shows and generate relevant recommendations based on user queries and preferences.[In Progress]
+3. **Implement Graph BFS Search for Recommendation**: Utilize the BFS algorithm to efficiently traverse the graph of TV shows and generate relevant recommendations based on user queries and preferences.[In Progress]

-2. **Allow Distribution Across Multiple Nodes**: Design and implement a distributed architecture that allows TVDGraphDB to distribute data and processing across multiple nodes, ensuring scalability, fault tolerance, and high availability.
+4. **Allow Distribution Across Multiple Nodes**: Design and implement a distributed architecture that allows TVDGraphDB to distribute data and processing across multiple nodes, ensuring scalability, fault tolerance, and high availability.
 [In Progress]

 ## Usage